 Instructions for use, maintenance (storage, cleaning, checking before use etc) and assembly intended for the user shall be supplied with each appliance and shall give all necessary information to use the appliance safety and sensibly.
 Readability is determined by the combination of font size (the minimum letter size of 1.2 mm height can be used as a reference), letter spacing, spacing between lines, colour, width-height ratio of the letters and significant contrast between the print and the background.

-The instructions shall give at least the information listed in 8.2, in the language(s) required by the Member States in which the appliance is to be sold.
+The instructions shall give at least the information listed in 8.2, in the language(s) required by the member states in which the appliance is to be sold.

 8.2 Instruction Contents